-Welcome back to How to Legal where we use the good side of the Internet to combat the dark side.
-In this installment we’ll learn about some of the judges who have been advancing the argument that today’s defamation laws may not be keeping up in this Internet era of fake news, misinformation, and defamation, where anyone can publish anything.
+Welcome back to How to Legal, where we (it’s just me) use the good side of the Internet to combat the dark side.
+In this installment, we’ll learn about some of the judges who have been advancing the argument that today’s defamation laws may not be keeping up in this Internet era of fake news, misinformation, and defamation, where anyone can publish anything.

-This topic is currently under scrutiny and the spotlight in Sarah Palin v New York Times.
-It is also under consideration given conspiracies, like Pizzagate, which according to the FBI fuels domestic terrorism.
+This topic has been under scrutiny and the spotlight in Sarah Palin v New York Times.
+It is also under consideration given the real world consequences caused by people who peddle conspiracies, like Pizzagate, which according to the FBI fuels domestic terrorism.

-Palin v NYT is being heard in Southern District of New York with Judge Jed Saul Rakoff presiding.
+You can read the court filings and follow along this case at Courtlistener to get up to speed.
+See: Palin v.
+The New York Times Company (1:17-cv-04853).
+Palin v NYT is being heard in the Southern District of New York with Judge Jed Saul Rakoff presiding.

 Thanks for coming back to How to Legal to be a part of the solution to the online information crisis.

 Are Defamation Laws keeping up with the evolution of the Internet?

 Among the justices voicing concerns that defamation laws are not keeping up with the times is Supreme Court Justice, Neil Gorsuch.
 Justice Gorsuch moved this subject forward in Shkelzen Berisha v.
 Guy Lawson, et al,

 Read the difference between misinformation and disinformation at dictionary.com … in a nutshell it’s about the intent.